Russia invites PM Modi for the Victory Day Parade on May 9 - ExBulletin

 Russia invited Prime Minister Narendra Moda to attend the May 9 celebrations marking the 80th anniversary of victory over Germany during the Second World War, said Vice-Minister of Foreign Affairs, Andrey Rudenko.

 Moscow awaits the Indian Prime Minister during the May 9 parade.
-The invitation has already been sent and the visit is under work, Russian news agency Cup Cited Mr. Rudenko as said.
+The invitation has already been sent and the visit is under development, said Rudenko, quoted by the TASS news agency managed by the State.

-It takes place, it should be this year.
-He has an invitation, said Rudenko on Tuesday April 8, 2025).
+“He is being developed … He has an invitation,” said Rudenko on Tuesday.

+In New Delhi, the spokesman for the Ministry of External Affairs, Randir Jaiswal, said that the Prime Minister had received an invitation and that “we will announce our participation in the Victory Day celebrations at the appropriate time”.

-Russia invited the leaders of several friendly nations attending the Victory Day Parade this year.
+Russia has invited leaders of several friendly nations to attend this year's victory day parade.

-Prime Minister Modi visited Russia in July 2024, his first trip to the country in almost five years.
+In July of last year, Prime Minister Modi went to Moscow to attend the 22nd Summit of Russia-Inde, his first trip to the country in almost five years.
 He had visited Vladivostok's extremely eastern in 2019 to attend an economic conclave.

+In October of last year, Modi visited the Russian city of Kazan for the British summit.

 |